seanpmaxwell/model-initializer/README.md

 - `boolean`: `false`
 - `date`: the current datetime as a `Date` object.
 - `for values ending with "[]"`: an empty array.
 - `object`: If an object type is not optional, then you must supply a valid default to prevent a bad object from getting attached.
-For `object[]` that are not optional, you don't have to supply a default cause `new` will just append an empty array.
+For `object[]` that are not optional, you don't have to supply a default cause `new` will just use an empty array.
 - `pk` and `fk`: `-1`

+### Special notes about pk and fk
+- These are used to represent relational database keys:
+  - For `pk` the only properties you can set are `prop` and `type`, primary-keys should never be `null` in a database.
+  - For `fk` the only properties you can set are `prop`, `type`, and `nullable`.
+You can set `default` ONLY if `nullable` is true in which cause you can set the default to be `-1` or `null` only.
+  - There reason defaults are `-1` is cause primary keys should be set to a positive number by the database, so `-1` is used to represent a record that has not been saved in the database yet.
+I use postgres where convention is to use the `SERIAL` type for database keys.

 ### Validation
 - Validation of values and not just types will be done both in the `isValid` function and in the `new` function before setting a value passed from a partial.
 Default values (if you passed your own custom default) will also be validated.
 The reason I decided to make it throw errors instead of just return a boolean is so we can read the name of the property that failed and see exactly where the validation failed.
 If you don't want it throw errors you should wrap `isValid` and `new` in `try/catch` blocks and handle the error message and values manually.